zyadragab/Student-Performance-Project/README.md

-# 🎓 Student Performance Prediction — ML Project
+# 🎓 Student Performance Prediction

 A machine learning project that predicts students' final grades (G3) using 5 regression models, with a full interactive web app built with Streamlit.